krawitzzZ/whatkey/README.md

 2. Press `F5` to launch the Extension Development Host
 3. The extension will be active in the new window

+## JSON Schemas

+JSON schemas are available for validating your configuration:

+- [binding-item.schema.json](schemas/binding-item.schema.json) - Schema for individual binding items
+- [whatkey-config.schema.json](schemas/whatkey-config.schema.json) - Schema for the full WhatKey configuration

+You can reference these schemas in your `settings.json` for autocompletion and validation, or use them programmatically.

 ## License

 MIT